-The Company will recognize \$30 million allocated to the manufacturing, regulatory and clinical development services element as revenue over the estimated performance period, using the proportional performance model.
-Estimation of the performance period of the Company's deliverables required the use of management's judgement.
-Significant factors considered in management's evaluation of the estimated performance period include, but are not limited to its experience, along with Teva's experience, in conducting clinical development activities.
-The Company will review the estimated duration of its performance period on a quarterly basis and make any appropriate adjustments on a prospective basis.
-Future changes in estimates of the performance period may materially impact the timing of the future revenue recognized under the Collaboration Agreement.
+We will recognize \$30 million allocated to the manufacturing, regulatory and clinical development services element as revenue on a proportional performance basis, as we incur direct and indirect development costs under the Collaboration Agreement.
+As the direct and indirect costs associated with the Clinical Development plan are incurred and the associated revenue is recognized, the Current Deferred Collaboration Revenue balance is reduced.
+Management currently expects that all remaining Current Deferred Collaboration Revenue will be in recognized as Collaboration Revenue by the fourth quarter of 2012.
+Estimation of the period we expect to incur direct and indirect costs associated with the Clinical Development Plan requires the use of management's judgment.
+Significant factors considered in management's evaluation of the direct and indirect development costs include, but are not limited to its experience, along with Teva's experience, in conducting clinical development activities.
+We will review the projected direct and indirect development costs associated with the Clinical Development Plan on a quarterly basis and make any appropriate adjustments on a prospective basis.
+Future changes in estimates of the total direct and indirect development costs may materially impact the timing of the future revenue recognized under the Collaboration Agreement.
+Direct and indirect development costs consists primarily of time (recognized as hours incurred, multiplied by contractual billing rates), materials and other related costs.

 Because management is not able to reliably estimate the fair value of the technology license, it used the residual value approach to determine the amount of revenue to recognize.
-Based on this approach, the Company recognized \$22 million in 2009 relating to this element
+Based on this approach, we recognized \$22 million in 2009 relating to this element.

-Under the Collaboration Agreement, the Company is entitled to receive up to \$370 million upon the achievement of developmental and commercial milestones.
+Under the Collaboration Agreement, we are entitled to receive up to \$370 million upon the achievement of developmental and commercial milestones.
 Management evaluated the nature of the events triggering these contingent payments and concluded that these events constituted substantive milestones.
-This conclusion was based primarily on the facts that each triggering event represents a specific outcome that can be achieved only through successful performance by the Company of one or more of its deliverables, and that achievement of each triggering event was subject to inherent risk and uncertainty and would result in additional payments becoming due to the Company.
-Management concluded that each of these milestones was substantive, based primarily on the facts that the payments they trigger are non-refundable, that achievement of the milestone entails risk and was not reasonably assured at inception of the Collaboration Agreement, that substantial effort is required to complete each milestone, that the amount of each milestone payment is reasonable in relation to the value created in achieving the milestone, that a substantial amount of time is expected to pass between the upfront payment and the potential milestone payments, and that the milestone payments, once received, relate solely to past performance.
-Based on the foregoing, the Company will recognize any revenue from these milestone payments under the substantive milestone method in the period in which the underlying triggering event occurs.
+This conclusion was based primarily on the facts that each triggering event represents a specific outcome that can be achieved only through successful performance by us of one or more of our deliverables, and that achievement of each triggering event was subject to inherent risk and uncertainty and would result in additional payments becoming due to us.
+Management concluded that each of these milestones was substantive, based primarily on the facts that the payments they trigger are non-refundable, that achievement of the milestone entails risk and was not reasonably assured at inception of the Collaboration Agreement, that substantial effort is required to complete each milestone, that the amount of each milestone payment is reasonable in relation to the value created in achieving the milestone payments, and that the milestone payments, once received, relate solely to past performance.
+Based on the foregoing, we will recognize any revenue from these milestone payments under the substantive milestone method in the period in which the underlying triggering event occurs.

-Under the Collaboration Agreement, the Company is also entitled to receive percentage royalties on sales of custirsen ranging from the mid-teens to the mid-twenties.
-The Company will recognize any revenue from these events based on the revenue recognition criteria set forth in ASC 605, Revenue Recognition.
-Based on those criteria, the Company considers these potential payments to be contingent revenue, and will recognize them as revenue in the period in which the applicable contingency is resolved.
+Under the Collaboration Agreement, we are also entitled to receive percentage royalties on sales of custirsen ranging from the mid-teens to the mid-twenties.
+We will recognize any revenue from these events based on the revenue recognition criteria set forth in ASC 605, Revenue Recognition.
+Based on those criteria, we consider these potential payments to be contingent revenue, and will recognize them as revenue in the period in which the applicable contingency is resolved.